 While credit cards may come in handy in some situations, they usually come with several charges that can add up if you exceed your spending limit, miss a payment, or make abnormal purchases.

+You can get a credit card without a bank account if your teen has interest.
 When you get approved for one, you’re usually furnished with lengthy cardholder agreement documents that outline all the terms and conditions you must adhere to.
 Also included in this paperwork are the various fees you might incur as a cardholder, and care must be taken to minimize or avoid them altogether.

 Some of the credit card charges you’ll want to discuss with your teenager include: